-VectorWorks 12 Designer
+VectorWorks 12 Designer full review

 VectorWorks 12 Designer, previously known as the Industry Collection, is the latest release of Nemetschek’s leading CAD application.
 Designer combines four VectorWorks applications into one bundle, but each is also available separately.
 They are Architect, for designing buildings and spaces; Spotlight, for set and lighting design; Machine Design for mechanical design; and Landmark for landscape design.
 Also included in the Designer bundle is the excellent rendering application RenderWorks.

 VectorWorks isn’t just a drawing and modelling application, but an intelligent building object environment, which allows you to dynamically update quantities and schedules as the design changes.
 It allows the user to switch between 2D drawing mode and 3D modelling, and then create rendered presentation images and datasheets, such as building schedules, all from one document.

 There are a host of new features in version 12 that automate tasks and make the application easier to use yet more powerful.
 Crucially, the interface has been simplified to make it easier both to learn the application and use it efficiently.
 It’s now also much easier to select objects, even in 3D view, navigate through a model with the flyover tool, and use a mouse scroll wheel to zoom in and out.
 You can also select Rendering options quickly with a pop-up menu.